Judge Tosses Age Discrimination Claim in ‘Simpsons’ Composer Alf Clausen’s Firing

 A judge has dismissed an age discrimination claim brought by former “Simpsons” composer Alf Clausen, who was fired from the show in 2017.

-Judge Michael L. Stern granted a motion to strike the claim in a ruling on Friday, finding that Twentieth Century Fox had a free speech right to choose the composer for the show.
+Judge Michael L. Stern granted a motion to strike the claim in a ruling on Friday, finding that 20th Century Fox had a free speech right to choose the composer for the show.

 The producers have said in court filings that they decided to terminate Clausen after they became dissatisfied with his work on a hip-hop themed episode.
 The producers felt that Clausen, who was 75 at the time, was not comfortable with rap or hip-hop music, and they were worried about keeping the show relevant.